cosminadrianpopescu/azul/api.md

 * id The id to set for the currently selected pane

-This will set the `azul` win_id.
+This will set the `vesper` win_id.
 This win_id is the one that will be passed to the previous script uppon a layout restore.

 #### set_tab_variable